Sumer: Early Dynastic Period

 The dynastic period begins c.
 2900 BC and was associated with a shift from the temple establishment headed by council of elders led by a priestly "En" (a male figure when it was a temple for a goddess, or a female figure when headed by a male god) towards a more secular Lugal (Lu = man, Gal = great) and includes such legendary patriarchal figures as Dumuzid, Lugalbanda and Gilgamesh—who reigned shortly before the historic record opens c.
 2900 BC, when the now deciphered syllabic writing started to develop from the early pictograms.
 The center of Sumerian culture remained in southern Mesopotamia, even though rulers soon began expanding into neighboring areas, and neighboring Semitic groups adopted much of Sumerian culture for their own.

 The earliest dynastic king on the Sumerian king list whose name is known from any other legendary source is Etana, 13th king of the first dynasty of Kish.
-The earliest king authenticated through archaeological evidence is Enmebaragesi of Kish (Early Dynastic I), whose name is also mentioned in the Epic of Gilgamesh—leading to the suggestion that Gilgamesh himself might have been a historical king of Uruk.
+The earliest king authenticated through archaeological evidence is Enmebaragesi of Kish (Early Dynastic I), whose name is mentioned in the Epic of Gilgamesh—leading to the suggestion that Gilgamesh himself might have been a historical king of Uruk.
 As the Epic of Gilgamesh shows, this period was associated with increased war.
 Cities became walled, and increased in size as undefended villages in southern Mesopotamia disappeared.
-(Both Enmerkar and Gilgamesh are credited with having built the walls of Uruk.)
+Both Gilgamesh and one of his predecessors Enmerkar are credited with having built the walls of Uruk.